Patterns and Tracks

 Let $K$ be a $2$-complex that is a triangulation of a $2$-sphere.
 Let $P$ be a pattern in $K$ consisting of a maximal set of tracks in $K$ no two of which are parallel.
 Such a maximal set exists since the number of non-parallel tracks in a finite $2$-complex is bounded by the number of vertices plus the number of $2$-simplexes.
 If the tracks in a pattern separate as they do in this situation, or more generally if $H^1(K, \Z _2) =0$, then any pattern $P$ in $K^2$ will determine a tree $D_P$ in which the edge set is the set of tracks and the vertex set is the set of components of $K^2 - P$.

 An example is shown in Figure 2 for the tetrahedron $T$.
 The maximal pattern $P$ consists of four blue $3$-tracks and one red $8$-track.
 The tree $D_P$ will have five edges corresponding to the tracks of $P$ and six vertices, two of degree $3$ and four of degree $1$, as shown.
 The component corresponding to the right hand vertex of degree $3$ is shown shaded.

-The situation is as in Figure 5(i). \begin{theo} Every vertex in the tree $D_P$ has degree (valency) one or three.
+\begin{theo} Every vertex in the tree $D_P$ has degree (valency) one or three.
 A component of degree one contains one vertex.
 A component of degree three contains no vertex and is a disc with two smaller discs removed.

 \end {theo}